Tessa’s Recipe Rundown

 What Does Churning Mean?
 How to Churn French-Style Custard Ice Cream

-- Churning ice cream is simply the process of incorporating air into the custard while it’s being frozen.
+Churning ice cream is simply the process of incorporating air into the custard while it’s being frozen.
+Ice Cream machines make easy work of this.
+Simply chill the cooked mixture, then the machine does the rest of the work!

-- You’ll notice some brands of ice cream contain much more air than others.
+You’ll notice some brands of ice cream contain much more air than others.
+Some cheaper manufacturers intentionally ‘overchurn’ to yield more – with a less satisfying outcome.

-- The wonderful thing about making homemade ice cream is you get to decide how much air you want to incorporate!
+The wonderful thing about making homemade ice cream is you get to decide how much air you want to incorporate!

-How to Make Ice Cream WITHOUT A Machine
+How to Make Ice Cream Without a Machine

 No ice cream maker?
 No problem!
-Check out my article for 4 methods for making ice cream without a machine (I’d recommend the food processor method most for this recipe!).
+Check out my article with 4 methods for How to Make Ice Cream Without a Machine (I’d recommend the food processor method for this recipe!).

 Homemade Ice Cream Flavor Variations